You’re already familiar with the number of tech giants that build and maintain their web applications with React.

 Why Build Web Applications with React?

-React is one of the most flexible tools for building robust front-end elements of web applications.
+React is one of the most flexible tools when it comes to building robust front-end elements for different kinds of web applications.
 Earlier, we said React’s strengths are apparent in SPA development, but it’s important to note this library can build the user interface (UI) of any part of an interactive web application.

 This is because React is essentially a “view library,” software engineer Robin Wieruch says.
 Its main focus is the view aspect — or UI — of any type of web application.
 But why choose React over older libraries or frameworks?